 - Use canned fish to make fish cakes and serve with vegetables.

 - Mix canned fish through salad.

-- Use whole soybeans in stews, casseroles and soups.
+- Add whole soybeans or tofu in stews, stir fries or soups.

 - Eat a small handful of walnuts as a snack.